ivandustin/seeds/README.md

 And he who believes in me will never, ever be thirsty.

+###### John 6:53-57

+Truly, truly, I say to you, if you do not eat the flesh of the Son of Man and drink his blood, you do not have life in yourselves.

+The one who eats my flesh and drinks my blood has eternal life, and I will resurrect him on the last day.

+For my flesh is true food, and my blood is true drink.

+The one who eats my flesh and drinks my blood stays in me and I in him.

+Just as the living Father sent me, and I live because of the Father; so is the one who eats me, and he will live because of me.

 ###### John 8:31-32

 If you abide in my word, you are truly my disciples.